digirix/Apexsaas/Progress.md

 ## Overview
 This document provides a comprehensive overview of the progress made on the Accounting Firm Management Application, a multi-tenant system designed for accounting firms to manage clients, tasks, users, permissions, and system configuration across different countries and service types.

+## Latest Updates (May 17, 2025)

+### Auto-Generated Tasks Interface and Approval Fixes
+Addressed several critical issues in the Auto Generated Tasks module to enhance usability and prevent task duplication:

+#### Entity Name Display Fix
+- Fixed issue where entity names were not displaying in the Auto Generated Tasks list
+- Added data caching with staleTime to ensure entity data is properly available for display
+- Updated React Query configuration to maintain entity data availability between component renders
+- Properly implemented client-entity relationship display in the task list UI
+- Enhanced error handling for cases where entity data might not be immediately available

+#### Compliance End Date Calculation Fix
+- Fixed issue where approved tasks were not showing the correct end date (last day of the month)
+- Implemented proper end date calculation to ensure the compliance end date is always the last day of the month (23:59:59.999)
+- Added validation to recalculate end dates during the approval process for consistent date handling
+- Enhanced date format handling for all compliance periods (Monthly, Quarterly, Annual, etc.)
+- Added type-safe implementation to ensure dates are properly formatted and stored

+#### Task Approval Process Enhancement
+- Fixed critical issue where approving one task would sometimes affect other tasks with the same period
+- Strengthened the task matching logic to exclusively use task IDs rather than period/client/entity matching
+- Added explicit comments and safeguards to prevent unintended task conversions
+- Improved the approval workflow to maintain proper task relationships in the database
+- Enhanced debugging output to better track the approval process

 ## Latest Updates (May 16, 2025)

 ### Auto-Generated Tasks Approval System Fix